pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 0**

    The single-byte Wait Frame Max to include in the flow control message that the layer will send when receiving data.
-   When this limits is reached, reception will stop and an the :class:`MaximumWaitFrameReachedError<isotp.MaximumWaitFrameReachedError>`
+   When this limits is reached, reception will stop and trigger a :class:`MaximumWaitFrameReachedError<isotp.MaximumWaitFrameReachedError>`

    A value of 0 that wait frames are not supported and none shall be sent.

+.. _param_max_frame_size:

+.. attribute:: max_frame_size
+   :annotation: (int)

+   **default: 4095**

+   The maximum frame length that the stack will accept to receive.
+ISO-15765-2:2016 allows frames as long as 2^32-1 (4294967295 bytes).
+When a FirstFrame is sent with a length longer than ``max_frame_size``, the message will be ignored, a FlowControl message with FlowStaus=2 (Overflow) will be sent and a :class:`FrameTooLongError<isotp.FrameTooLongError>` will be triggered.

+   This parameter mainly is a protection to avoid crashes due to lack of memory (caused by an external device).

 -----